 There's a school of thought that -

-You should go to college ALONE, get away from everything you ever knew, start a new life, be ON YOUR OWN and build from the ground up.
+You should go to college ALONE, get away from everybody you ever knew, start a new life, be ON YOUR OWN and build from the ground up.

 While the intentions may be noble and possibly the right decision for cool guys with excellent social skills, for the average Freshman - all this does is hinder his social life and support network - especially in the short-term.